 - Gift Certificate (1)

 Heritage – bred pigs come from genetic stock that pre-dates industrial farming.
 These porkers are brawlers – big, fat, and hardy enough tho thrive outdours, where they roam and forage.
 Strong genetics and better living conditions (in the forest) mean they don’t need a cocktail of antibiotics that factory- farmed swine are given.

 Whether it’s a chop or a roast, this pork is juciy, well – marbled, and insulated by a layer of firm, creamy, super delicious fat.
 Check out the color!
 The flesh of Heritage pork should be a beautiful, deep shade of red, which means a rich, pronounced, pound – the – table - it’s – so – good flavor to match.

 HERITAGE PORK: How do I cook it?

 All that fat is a cook’s best friend.
 You can get an extra – crusty sear on a thick – cut chop and it will rival the best rib – eye steak you ever had.
 You can braise that shoulder until it falls apart when you look at it – all without fear of drying out the meat.

 We have learned this pork cooks faster than store bought pork.
-We recommend cooking steaks and chops from 135 – 145 degrees max. and letting it rest.
+We recommend cooking steaks and chops from 135 to 140 degrees max. then let rest for 5 minutes.
 Roast’s 140 – 145 degrees max and let it rest.
 For some of our customers it has been a learning curve, not to overcook.